 - Császár Baths: Frankel Leó út 35, 1023

 House of Terror

-Another important attraction in the city is the House of Terror – Museum & memorial to political victims.
+Another important attraction in the city is the House of Terror – a Museum & memorial to political victims.
 Today, the “House of Terror” is a museum, but it was a site of two shameful and tragic periods in Hungary’s 20th-century history.
-In 1944, during the domination of the Hungarian Arrow Cross Party, the house is known as the “house of Loyalty”, which is served as a headquarter of the Hungarian Nazis.
+In 1944, during the domination of the Hungarian Arrow Cross Party, the house was known as the “house of Loyalty”, and served as the headquarter of the Hungarian Nazis.
 Between 1945 and 1956, the notorious communist terror organizations, the AVO and its successor, the AVH, took up residence in this house.

 The House of Terror is located on Andrássy Avenue and commemorates the victims of terror, but it is also a memento, reminding us of the dreadful acts of terrorist dictatorships.
-The museum showcases images, interview videos, newsreel footages, and visual exhibits to tell the audience about the lives during socialism terror after WWII.
+The museum showcases images, interview videos, newsreel footage, and visual exhibits to tell the audience about the lives of socialism terror after WWII.